-- a) Such activities, including structures for these activities, do not occupy any venue for more than a total of five days (inclusive of the time required for establishing and removing all structures and activities associated with the use); - b) The number of people attending the event at any one time does not exceed 200 persons when the activity is undertaken outside; - Any associated electronically amplified entertainment complies with all of the following: - It does not commence before 10am on any day; - ii.
+- a) In the Coastal Buffer overlay as illustrated on the Structure Plan, and the Coastal Environment overlay where it overlays the Business Sub Zone 1 as illustrated on the Structure Plan: - i) Such activities do not occur during the Tara Iti / Fairy Tern breeding season September-February - ii) No dogs (with the exception of service dogs) are brought to the event. - Such activities, including structures for these activities, do not occupy any venue for more than a total of five days (inclusive of the time required for establishing and removing all structures and activities associated with the use); - The number of people attending the event at any one time does not exceed 200 persons when the activity is undertaken outside; - d) Any associated electronically amplified entertainment complies with all of the following: - i.
+It does not commence before 10am on any day; - ii.
 It is completed by 10pm on the day of the performance or 12.00pm on Fridays and/or Saturdays or 1:00am the following day on New Year's Eve; and - iii.
 The 'Temporary Noise' Performance Standards shall apply as follows: